What Does Unemployment Insurance Cost Me As An Employer?

 Unemployment insurance is a combined federal and state program that provides cash benefits to eligible workers that are unemployed through no fault of their own.
 That means those who quit a job voluntarily or are fired for cause are typically ineligible.

 Each state will also have a maximum amount that an individual can collect.
-In New Hampshire, the weekly limit is $504 while in Connecticut, the amount is $667.
+In Mississippi, the state with the lowest amount, the weekly limit is $235; conversely, in Washington, it’s $929.

 The unemployment insurance program is almost always funded by employer contributions through the Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA).
 These are payroll taxes that are based on a percentage of employees’ earnings.
-Most businesses, other than those exempted like nonprofits and religious organizations, must pay these taxes.
+Most businesses, other than those exempted like nonprofits and religious organizations, must pay these taxes, which drive their unemployment insurance cost.

 While in most states, only the employer pays unemployment taxes, three states also require employee contributions to unemployment insurance: Alaska, New Jersey, and Pennsylvania.
 In these states, you would withhold and pay the SUTA tax to the state on your workers’ behalf: